-There are currently three monitoring wells at the Site from which groundwater samples can be obtained.
-Six monitoring wells will be installed at the Site and are intended not only for the collection of groundwater samples, but to establish a groundwater gradient at the Site.
-Five of the monitoring wells will be installed around the known extent of the groundwater plume in order to better delineate impacts from the former El Paso CGP Company, LLC (EPCGP) pit.
-The remaining monitoring well will be installed to replace temporary monitoring well TMW-1 (a 1-inch-diameter monitoring point) in order to ensure all site wells can be sampled in the future using the same groundwater sample collection method.
-The Site is located on private land.
-Property access approval will be obtained from the property owner and the current lease operator, BP America Production Company.
+There are currently four monitoring wells at the Site.
+The most recent gauging and sampling event occurred in 2008, but groundwater samples could only be obtained from two of the four monitoring wells (MW-1 and MW-4) as MW-2 was dry and MW-3 was damaged.
+Three monitoring wells will be installed at the Site and are intended not only for the collection of groundwater samples, but to establish a groundwater gradient at the Site.
+The monitoring wells will be installed around the known extent of the groundwater plume in order to better delineate impacts from the former El Paso CGP Company, LLC (EPCGP) pit.
+Monitoring wells MW-2 and MW-3 will be abandoned because groundwater samples cannot be collected from these wells.
+The Site is located on Federal land.
+Property access approval will be obtained from the current lease operator, Conoco Phillips Company, and the Bureau of Land Management (BLM).
 The proposed well locations are shown on Figure 1.